 Born September 25, 1971 in Geneva, Switzerland.
 Married, one child.
 Historian in aircraft accidents.
 Aviation accidentologist.
 Specialized in psychological preparedness for mass disaster and human factor.

-Special thanks to Michael Roch for all information regarding accidents involving Soviet and Russian Transport…and of course my Friend Dmitriy Yertsov based in Moscow.
+Special thanks to Michael Roch for all information regarding accidents involving Soviet and Russian Transport…and of course my Friend Dmitriy Yertsov leaving in Moscow.

 - My mission, my goal